 Tea is the fourth largest export crop from Tanzania.
 More than 30,000 smallholder farmers collectively produce a third of the country's output.
 Harvesting takes place year-round, providing a regular, dependable source of income for farmers.
-The Kent and Sussex Tea and Coffee Company support these farmers with our Tanzania Tea stocked here.
+The Kent and Sussex Tea and Coffee Company support these farmers with our Tanzanian Tea stocked here.

-We stock a Tanzania Broken Orange Pekoe (BOP).
+We stock a Broken Orange Pekoe (BOP).
 This is one of the finest examples of a quality Loose Tea.
 Like all of our Teas, we pack it fresh to order here at our Kent-based factory.
 This ensures not only quality but also consistency.